rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 This was a great intro to combining LangGraph + LangChain + FAISS for **agentic memory** in a real, persistent way.

-Let me know if you'd like to export it as a blog, PDF, or HTML!